ocoudray/jupyter-drawing-pad/README.md

 ## 2 - Installation

-An ipywidget is a Python package with some associated javascript files.
-As such the installation requires 2 step:

-    $ pip install jupyter_widget_pivot_table
+    $ pip install jupyter_drawing_pad
-    $ jupyter nbextension enable --py --sys-prefix jupyter_widget_pivot_table

-For more info, see the [Install Guide](https://github.com/ocoudray/jupyter-drawing-pad/blob/master/doc/install_guide.md).
+For more info about jupyter widgets (installation process, packaging and publishing), see [this tutorial repo](https://github.com/ocoudray/first-widget).
+All what's written there is also true for this package, just changing the name `first-widget` into `jupyter-drawing-pad`.